zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-datetimepicker.md

     ```
     </details>

-2. If the `DateTimeComboBox.formatString` was set, it should be removed from the extension.
+1. If the `DateTimeComboBox.formatString` was set, it should be removed from the extension.
 The new `DateTimePicker` does not support formatting the datetime value.
-The value are presented in the general long date/time pattern by default, for example, " 6/7/2017 4:20:00 PM".
+The values are presented in the general long date/time pattern by default, for example, " 6/7/2017 4:20:00 PM".
 An example of the code that should be removed is as follows.

 ```
 dateTimeVM.formatString("G");